Wages exempt from payroll tax

-Note: payments made under the Commonwealth Government’s paid parental leave scheme are not to be treated as wages for payroll tax purposes.
+Note: Payments made under the Commonwealth Government’s paid parental leave scheme are not treated as wages for payroll tax purposes.

-2. Contributions to redundancy benefit schemes/portable long service leave funds
+2. Contributions to redundancy benefit schemes and portable long service leave funds

-An exemption applies to contributions made by employers to a portable long service leave scheme as long as those contributions are not taxable for fringe benefit tax (FBT) purposes.
+An exemption applies to contributions made by employers to a portable long service leave scheme as long as those contributions are not taxable for fringe benefits tax (FBT) purposes.